The 7 Common Marketing Mistakes B2B SaaS Founders Make – Must Avoid!

 - Weaker market positioning against competitors

-In fact, 71% of B2B buyers say they’d pay more for a brand they recognize and trust.
+B2B companies with strong brands generate higher purchase intent, and more and more B2B buyers say they’d pay more for a brand they recognize and trust.

+You don’t need a full rebrand or a massive budget to get started — focus on consistency and authenticity across your messaging, visuals, and product experience to build a stronger brand today.
 Being consistent and authentic becomes easier when you have a solid five-point foundation for your branding strategy.

 This five-point foundation focuses on your identity, voice, promise, values, and experience.